What is aviation law?

-Aviation law is the law and rules relating to air travel, air safety and the general use of airspace.
+Aviation law is comprised of the laws and rules relating to air travel, air safety and the general use of airspace.
 In Australia, air navigation and air safety is overseen and regulated by two agencies, Airservices Australia and the Civil Aviation Safety Authority (CASA).

-CASA is the primary authority for licensing pilots, registering aircraft and regulating the use of airspace, including the use by those conducting space activities.
+CASA is the primary authority for licensing pilots, registering aircraft and regulating the use of airspace, including those uses forming part of some further space-based activity.
 Space activities that will be most heavily regulated by CASA include:

-- Use of hybrid aerospace vehicles that may be characterised as unmanned aircraft and remotely piloted aircraft
+- the use of hybrid aerospace vehicles that may be characterised as unmanned aircraft, as well as remotely piloted aircraft; and

 Why does CASA need to regulate space-based activities?